eBay/ebayui-core/src/components/ebay-pagination/README.md

 # ebay-pagination

 The `<ebay-pagination>` is a tag used to create a pagination navigation.
+It will display up to 9 page links.

 ## ebay-pagination Tag